-A 65 minute high energy dance theatre piece receiving 5 star reviews and sell out audiences at Edinburgh Fringe 2018.
-With an eclectic soundtrack, performance poetry and aerial silk, 3 a.m.
+With an original soundtrack, performance poetry and aerial silk, 3 a.m.
 Waitress is a haunting road movie soundtrack to loneliness, detachment and the brief moments that bring us back to life.
 Merging Physical Theatre and Dance with Aerial Circus, all held together by Performance Poetry, our 3am Waitress is at breaking point, the point at which things must change or she will implode, self destruct.
 We know nothing about our waitress except that she seems to be stuck in the same place at the same time and if she stops, the world may stop too.

 ‘The distinctive creative tension that shapes Rogueplay's artistic focus, courageously tackles difficult and highly personal themes in 3am Waitress.’
 (Orit Azaz; Independent Producer)